Download PDF

 Intangible assets

 Intangible assets are initially recognized at cost, taking into account incidental acquisition costs.
-Amortization is recognized as an expense on a straight-line basis over the useful lives of the assets.
+Amortization is recognized as an expense on a straight-line basis over the respective useful lives due to the determinable useful lives.
 The amortization period for industrial property rights and licenses as well as product know-how is a maximum of 20 years.

-The acquisition costs of new software and the costs of implementation are capitalized and amortized over the expected useful life of three to five years.
+The acquisition costs for new software and the costs of implementation are capitalized and amortized over the expected useful life of three to five years.

-In accordance with IAS 38, costs for internally generated intangible assets are recognized in profit or loss in the period in which they are incurred.
+Costs for internally generated intangible assets are recognized in profit or loss in the period in which they are incurred in accordance with IAS 38.

 Goodwill

-Goodwill arising from a business combination is measured at the excess of the cost of acquisition over the acquirer's interest in the fair value of the identifiable assets, liabilities and contingent liabilities of the entity.
-In accordance with IAS 36, goodwill is not amortized on a scheduled basis, but is only written down on an unscheduled basis if impairment is identified.
-For the purpose of impairment testing, goodwill is generally allocated to cash-generating units that represent the lowest levels within the entity at which goodwill is monitored internally for management purposes and that are no larger than an operating segment as defined by IFRS 8 that has not yet been combined with other segments for segment reporting purposes.
+Goodwill from a business combination is measured at the amount by which the cost of acquisition exceeds the acquirer's interest in the fair value of the identifiable assets, liabilities and contingent liabilities of the company.
+In accordance with IAS 36, goodwill is not subject to scheduled amortization, but only to unscheduled amortization if a need for impairment is identified.
+For the purpose of impairment testing, goodwill is generally allocated to cash-generating units that represent the lowest levels within the company at which goodwill is monitored internally for management control purposes and that are not larger than an operating segment as defined by IFRS 8 that has not yet been combined with other segments for the purpose of segment reporting.

 Property, plant and equipment

-Property, plant and equipment subject to wear and tear are stated at cost less accumulated depreciation and impairment losses.
-Production costs are determined on the basis of directly attributable individual costs and appropriate overheads.
-Cost comprises the purchase price, including any import duties and unpaid purchase taxes incurred in connection with the acquisition, and any costs directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by the Group.
-Rebates, discounts and similar reductions in acquisition costs are deducted.
+Property, plant and equipment subject to wear and tear are recognized at acquisition or production cost - with the exception of ongoing maintenance costs - less scheduled accumulated depreciation and recognized impairment losses.
+Production costs are determined on the basis of directly attributable direct costs and measured overheads.
+Acquisition costs comprise the purchase price, including any import duties and unpaid purchase taxes incurred in connection with the acquisition, as well as all directly attributable costs incurred in bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by the Group.
+Rebates, discounts and comparable reductions in acquisition costs are deducted.

-Assets under construction are stated at cost less any impairment losses recognized.
-Cost includes fees for external services and, in the case of qualifying assets, borrowing costs that are capitalized in accordance with the Group's accounting policies.
-These assets are assigned to an appropriate category within property, plant and equipment when completed and ready for their intended use.
-Depreciation of these qualifying assets begins on the same basis as for other property, plant and equipment when the asset is ready for use.
+Assets under construction are recognized at acquisition or production cost less recognized impairment losses.
+Acquisition or production costs include payments for external services and, in the case of qualifying assets, borrowing costs, which are capitalized in accordance with the Group's accounting policies.
+These assets are assigned to an appropriate category within property, plant and equipment when they are completed and ready for use.
+Depreciation of these qualifying assets begins on the same basis as for other property, plant and equipment when they are ready for use.

-Depreciation is generally calculated on a straight-line basis over the estimated useful lives of the assets.
-The following values serve as a guideline for determining the useful life:
+Depreciation is generally calculated using the straight-line method over the expected useful life of the asset.
+The following values serve as guidelines for determining the useful life:

 Depreciation Years